Need help?

 Why should you believe and trust us, one might ask?

-Also, besides that, our team breaths and runs on gamification, so always try to combine and intersect these two powerful technologies.
+Also, besides that, our team breaths and runs on gamification, and always try to combine and intersect these two powerful technologies.

 If you're ready, lets jump right in.